 B.A., Dartmouth College

-Paul Fisher is the Director of Academic Systems at Morristown-Beard School and teaches physics, environmental science and policy, computer science, and space flight engineering.
-He graduated from Dartmouth with a double major in Physics and Earth Sciences, and a double minor in Environmental Studies and Music; he went on to earn a Masters Degree in Planetary Science from Brown University.
+Paul graduated from Dartmouth with a double major in Physics and Earth Sciences, and a double minor in Environmental Studies and Music; he went on to earn a master's degree in Planetary Science from Brown University.
 Paul spent the years from graduation until 2005 as a research scientist and systems engineer in NASA's planetary research program.
-His areas of research expertise are systems science, planetary volcanism, climate modeling, 3d graphics, multi-spectral imaging and data visualization.
-He is fluent in numerous computer programming languages with an emphasis on machine learning and 3d animation.
+His areas of research expertise are systems science, planetary volcanism, climate modeling, 3d graphics, multi-spectral and radar imaging and data visualization.
+He is fluent in numerous computer programming languages with an emphasis on complex systems modeling and 3d animation.

 Paul also brings his systems thinking approach to the Summer Institute with a course in Ecological Economics, where he encourages students to relish the complexities and ambiguities that emerge from the intersection of scientific research and public policy.